storacha/w3up/packages/access-api/readme.md

 pnpm run test
 ```

-The API server is currently hardcoded to listen on port 8787 on unspecified (i.e. typically: all) network interfaces.
+The dev API server is currently hardcoded to listen on port 8787 on unspecified (i.e. typically: all) network interfaces.

 ## Migrations